HarryPaniccc/DnD/World of Helodaria/Steinwalde.md

 Here, [[Lathran, Avatar of Lathander|Lathran]] and [[Grelchar the Keen]] toil on new creations.

-## Hall of Carved Memories
-> We write our histories in stone.
-That which is not set in stone or metal can be changed.
-That which is changed is forgotten.
-That which is not forgotten, strengthens us.

-A grand network of passageways lined with books, stretching outwards from a central pillar in a circular motion, the hall of carved memories has a great share of books and histories carved in stone tablets and murals and paintings.
-It is watched in chief by [[Elmsier the Keeper]].
 ## Eternal Mines
-The wealth of Steinwalde is in its unbelievable richness of the stones
+The wealth of Steinwalde is in its unbelievable richness of the stones.
 ## Fungal Glade
 A vast network of fungas covered caverns, the shallower of which are often foraged in for the city people.